Avoid a fine and don’t get towed! Brush up on parking rules and regulations in Israel.

 The parking shortage

-Most families, in Israel, these days own at least one car.
+Most families, in Israel, these days own at least one car and many already have two.
 With this a serious parking problem has developed in all the major cities and centers across the country.
-There is a serious parking shortage in Tel Aviv.
+As we said earlier, there is a serious parking shortage in Tel Aviv.

 Parking lots and parking garages